A Review and Release History of Walmart Brand Great Value, Freshness Guaranteed, & Bettergoods Foods, Snacks, & More

 S’mores?
 Uh, where?
 This is a sweet dark chocolate muffin, nothing more.
 The toppings do absolutely, positively nothing, too (they look nice, I guess).
 At least it’s not bitter or unpleasant, which is often the case with dark chocolates.

 So, that aside, the texture is pretty premium.
 It’s thick, moist, and soft.
-It feels better than a lot of other muffins you may encounter, especially prepacked ones.
-If you want a good dark chocolate muffins you may want to try this, however the s’mores experience is simply absent.
+It feels better than a lot of other muffins you may encounter, especially prepackaged ones.
+If you want a good dark chocolate muffin, you may want to try this; however, the s’mores experience is simply absent.

 Release Date